peichenli3/peichenli3/README.md

-- 👋 Hi there, my name is Peichen Li.
+- 👋 Hi there, my name is Peichen Li (李培晨).
 - 👀 I’m broadly interested in data science and financial economics.
 - 📫 if you would like to connect or chat, feel free to send me an email to peichenli.finecon@gmail.com
 - Cheers!